 During the last year of my Bachelor, in Paris, France I did a three-months internship at L’Harmattan Editions as an editorial assistant, dealing mostly with author enquiries and contracts, book presentations, blurbs development and other common admin tasks.
 In the UK, I had the chance to intern at children’s publisher Barrington Stoke, and discover the amazing little gems they publish for reluctant readers.
 At the same time I did some social media marketing freelance for the dystopian publisher Almond Press.
 I also worked part-time for a year at the academic publisher Media XXI in Porto, Portugal, as a marketing and social media executive.

 I joined 2 Seas Agency in June 2015.
 Finally I made my dream come true of working in Foreign Rights, an area that combines my passion for books, foreign languages, personal relationships, marketing and traveling.
 With Marleen’s guidance and constant support I was thrilled to begin my journey in International Rights and literature in translation.
 The fact that I could keep contact with the French language and literature was one of the major factors of my joy!
 Frankfurt 2015 was my first book fair as a Foreign Rights professional and it was the beginning of an exceptional and very enriching chapter of my life!
 After that, I attended the London Book Fair in 2016 with a full schedule, starting to establish relationships with publishers, agents and literary scouts from all over the world.
 My second “Messe” in October 2016 was extremely busy and very productive, followed by my participation at the 6th edition of the Sharjah International Book Fair (SIBF) Professional Program.
-As of January 2017, 2 Seas Agency will sell foreign rights for our books directly into Portugal, and I’m delighted to be part of this since I have been living in Portugal for almost three years.
-It will be a great opportunity to establish new relationships and deepen those with the publishers I met at the 2016 Lisbon Book Fair, and other international fairs.
+As of January 2017, 2 Seas Agency started selling foreign rights for our books directly into Portugal, and I’m delighted to be part of this since I lived in Portugal for almost five years.
+During the last two years, I established new relationships and deepen those with the Portuguese publishers I met at the 2016 Lisbon Book Fair, and other international fairs.
+Based in Cyprus since August 2018, I will still be visiting Portugal quite often since I have both a personal and professional connection with the country.
 I look forward to new challenges and publishing adventures at 2 Seas Agency, supported by Marleen and Derek’s expertise and inspired by their energy and passion.

-Millie joined 2 Seas Agency in July 2015, after having spent several months contemplating life at the animal shelter in Ojai.
+Millie joined 2 Seas Agency in July 2015, after having spent several months contemplating life and waiting for the right people to adopt her at the Humane Society in Ojai.
 She keeps all corners of our Ojai office dust free, and brings in the occasional lizard to surprise us.
 She likes drinking water from our glasses and discovering the latest foreign editions of books we sold (to the right: Millie with the Thai edition of The 7-Day Startup by Dan Norris).
 Her favorite books include To Kill a Mockingbird and How to Tell if Your Cat Is Plotting to Kill You.